 The WashPOD has a very limited range of use, only being suitable up until the age of 6 months.
 While this means that your newborn will not swim in the bucket, it does mean that this bathing option will quickly be outgrown.
 If you are looking for a product that will last a little longer, the Tummy Tub Baby Bath is a baby bucket option that suits baby’s from newborns up to 2 years (or 35 pounds).

-Unfortunately, and this is a problem among all baby buckets, it is difficult to wash your baby’s bottom (The most dirty part of any baby) and legs.
+Unfortunately, and this is a problem among all baby buckets, it is difficult to wash your baby’s bottom (the dirtiest part of any baby) and legs.
 While I don’t use baby buckets for this very reason, many other parents swear by them.

 The different types of baby bath tubs